DongYuls/DongYuls.github.io/_posts/2018-11-06-tensorflow-installation-tutorial.md

 `pyenv versions` to list python versions that you have.
 `pyenv global 3.6.6`

-Some useful python packages: `pip install pydicom scipy scikit-image sklearn pandas`
+Some useful python packages: `pip install pydicom scipy scikit-image sklearn pandas xlrd`

 ---
 <br/>